rogyw/ufend-p8-neighourhood-map/README.md

 Orienteers use a detailed orienteering map that uses an international mapping standard of symbols to describe the terrain and how easy it is to traverse (i.e. get from point A to point B).
 Each course map also identifies the locations course participants need to visit to successfully complete the course they have selected.

 Walk, Jog, or Run.
-Easy or challenging navigation.
+Easy through to very challenging navigation.
 Individuals or go as a group.
 It's up to the participants.
-Orienteering offers an activity that excercises the body and mind at the same time - and top athletes need to manage the balance between both.
+Orienteering offers an activity that exercises the body and mind at the same time - and top athletes need to manage the balance between both.
 Suitable for all ages and most abilities, events can be either by foot, mountain-bike, ski's or trail (by vision alone).
 It's an excellent family based activity as all ages can usually participate in an event during the same time and area.

 For more information on Orienteering in New Zealand, visit [Orienteering NZ](http://www.orienteering.org.nz/) or to find your local orienteering organisation visit the [IOF](http://www.orienteering.org/).